sarbbottam/write-an-open-source-js-lib/readme.md

   - enter username, password, and email when prompted
 - it will create your `auth token` and add it to `~/.npmrc`
 - `$ npm init` will prompt for desired information and create `package.json` at the end
-- `$ npm init --yes` will create a `package.json` with out prompting with the defaults
+- `$ npm init --yes` will create a `package.json`, with the defaults, with out prompting

 ## Creating the library and adding dependencies